sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

 ## 2023 Version

-2023-09-10 - So far, this has only even been checked via a basic test using ECH when curl is also using DoH.
-We also replicate the 2021 behaviour allowing provision of ECHConfig values on the command line.
-(Those will be preferred to values from HTTPS RRs, if supplied.)
-Of course, DO NOT USE this for anything sensitive!
+We've added support for ECH to a recent curl build.
+That can use HTTPS RRs published in the DNS, if curl is using DoH, or else can accept the relevant ECHConfig values from the command line.

+This has not been tested.
+DO NOT USE!

+But hopefully, this provides enough of a proof-of-concept to prompt an informed discussion about a good path forward for ECH support in curl, when using OpenSSL, or other TLS libraries, as those add ECH support.

+### Build

-To build our OpenSSL fork:
+To build our ECH-enabled OpenSSL fork:

             $ cd $HOME/code
             $ git clone https://github.com/sftcd/openssl